 - Consider moving over any unspent funds once a month into a separate account to avoid spending this money unnecessarily.

 - Ensure you do not overspend by finding a method that suits you best to determine exactly how much income you need:

 - Downloading a banking app or checking your bank balance online are good ways to regularly keep check of your finances

 - Get into the habit of checking your balance when you withdraw money so you know how much you have left to spend

 - Alternatively, withdraw the amount of money you are able to spend at the beginning of a week.
 Then, put all cards away until you can make the next withdrawal.

 You will find that there are members of staff in college who can give you advice on money management.
-Advice is also available from Oxford University Student Union.
+Advice is also available from Oxford SU.
 Be in control of your spending and finances to avoid worrying about it.